 c) Dry Food

-I would recommend this specialised dry cat food, because it is designed with the Maine Coons dietary requirements in mind and easily available off Amazon.
+I would recommend this specialized dry cat food because it is designed with the Maine Coons dietary requirements in mind and easily available off Amazon.

 A Maine Coons diet varies across their lifespan, so make sure that you are feeding your Maine Coon with a diet appropriate for their age range.

 The table below gives a quick breakdown of the food you should be feeding your Maine Coon.